A Better Approach to CSS Selectors

 # Planning our approach

 First of all, let's think about the components of this document, so we can figure out what our class structure is going to look like.
-Let's start with the <form> element, since this wraps all of the visible elements in our document.
+Let's start with the <form>

-Clearly the form as a whole represents a block level element in BEM terms, as its a self-contained unit which means something on its own.
-Conversely, these <p> elements represent form groups — collections of labels and input fields — and they only make sense in the context of the form.
+elements represent form groups — collections of labels and input fields — and they only make sense in the context of the form.
 As such, these should probably be elements.

-Some of the other elements are not so cut and dry.
-The <input> elements are likely block level elements, because they can be used outside of the context of a form like the one we're building here.
-We may have an identically styled <input> element in the header bar to faciliate quick logins, for example.
-On the other hand, maybe the <input> elements elsewhere in the site are styled completely differently, so there's no reason to share styles.
-You have to make a judgement in some of these cases.
+elements are likely block level elements, because they can be used outside of the context of a form like the one we're building here.
+We may have an identically styled <input>

-In this case, let's say that we do want to reuse the <input> element styles outside of the form, but the <label> elements are specific to the kind of form we're styling here.
+elements are specific to the kind of form we're styling here.
 Those are therefore elements of the form block.

-The <button> element, like the <input> element should be a block, because buttons make sense even if we remove them from the form.
+element should be a block, because buttons make sense even if we remove them from the form.
 Buttons are also likely to feature all over our site, and will probably be styled similarly, so making them block level elements allows us to reuse styles more easily.

 Now let's add come up with some class names and add these classes to the HTML elements in our document.